Seven killed in Bangladesh Rohingya camp attack - RFI

 Refugees fear violence

-Many Rohingya activists have gone into hiding or sought protection from the police and UN agencies since the killing of rights advocate Mohib Ullah by unknown assailants in a nearby Balukhali camp.
+Many Rohingya activists have gone into hiding or sought protection from the police and UN agencies since the killing of community representative Mohib Ullah in the nearby Balukhali camp on September 29.

-The 48-year-old teacher had become a leading moderate voice for the stateless community.
+The 48-year-old teacher had become a leading voice for the stateless community.
+He met then US president Donald Trump at the White House in 2019.

-Some activists blamed the Arakan Rohingya Salvation Army (ARSA) for the killing.
+Some activists blamed the killing on the Arakan Rohingya Salvation Army (ARSA), though the armed group denied involvement.

-ARSA is the militant group behind attacks on Myanmar security forces in 2017 that set off a military clampdown and a mass exodus into Bangladesh by 740,000 Rohingya.
-It has condemned Ullah's killing in a Twitter statement and denied any involvement.
+ARSA is the militant group accused of being behind attacks on Myanmar security forces in 2017 that set off a military clampdown and a mass exodus into Bangladesh by 740,000 Rohingya.

+It is also involved in drug smuggling and other illegal activities and is trying to increase its control in the Bangladesh camps.

 "Security was tightened after Ullah's death.
 But in less than a month seven people have been killed.
-How can we trust the increased security?" said one refugee, Hakim, who asked to use only one name.
+How can we trust the increased security?" said Hakim, a refugee who asked to use only one name.

 Human Rights Watch said in a statement this month that at least a dozen activists have approached the UN refugee agency, the UNHCR, since the killing of Ullah.